SuperDARN/rst/docs/dev/code_reviews.md

 Reviewing code encourages collaboration, and it is an excellent opportunity to improve your own programming skills and knowledge of the software.
 Anyone can provide a code review, even if they are not familiar with the native language, which for RST is C and IDL.

-If you are more advanced in the native programming language or science being implemented in the code, a short code review on finding any mistakes, or bugs in the code is more than welcome.
+If you are more advanced in the native programming language or science being implemented in the code, a short code review to help find any mistakes or bugs in the code is more than welcome.
-This is not a requirement as it can be tedious and time consuming, and testing code should show these mistakes/bugs.
-If you wish to do this you can focus on one portion of the code to comb through.

-Code reviews should not take more than an hour and Pull Requests should be less than 400 lines.
+Code reviews can easily become tedious and time consuming, especially for new features and major changes.
+Therefore, consider focusing on one portion of the code when providing a review.
+In general, code reviews should not take more than an hour.
-However, these restrictions can be challenging for new features and major changes.
-If this is the case, then you can code review parts of a file or specific files to reduce your time spent.

 ## How to start a Code Review